Robust Self-Tuning Data Association for Geo-Referencing Using Lane Markings: RELATED WORK

 \subsection{Geo-referencing}

 As we previously mentioned, the type of landmarks selected to perform geo-referencing should be observable from both aerial images and on-board sensors.
 Building walls are commonly used in a wide variety of works.
-In \cite{cho2022openstreetmap,floros2013openstreetslam}, the authors obtain information about buildings from OSM and detect walls by using LiDAR sensors.
-In other works \cite{kim2019fusing,roh2017aerial}, buildings are also used as landmarks, but in this case, the authors obtain the information directly by detection in aerial geo-referenced images.
+In \cite{cho2022openstreetmap}, the authors obtain information about buildings from OSM and detect walls by using LiDAR sensors.
+In other work~\cite{roh2017aerial}, buildings are also used as landmarks, but in this case, the authors obtain the information directly by detection in aerial geo-referenced images.
 In \cite{yan2019global}, the authors use semantic descriptors performed also using buildings information.
 In such cases, buildings landmarks carry the dependency on navigating within urban environments.
-In some works \cite{alonso2012accurate,atia2019map,suger2017global}, the strategy of matching the vehicle's trajectory with lanes obtained from OSM or aerial imagery is used.
-Such approaches are not dependent on the urban environment in theory, but in practice, the achievable accuracy using lanes is considerably lower than when using individual lane markings.
-This holds particularly on outer-urban roads.

-Other approaches are based on learning methods \cite{tang2020rsl,hu2019localization,fu2020lidar}, where a place is recognized from both aerial imagery and on-board sensors.
+Other approaches are based on the so-called cross-view localization \cite{tian2017cross}, where local images are matched with aerial imagery.
+In \cite{downes2022city}, the authors implement Wide-Area Geo-localization (WAG) by combining a neural network with a particle filter for geo-localization in large aerial images.
 Such strategies usually suffer from feature sparsity in the rural areas and depend strongly on rich-information environments, such as urban.
-In the method proposed in \cite{vora2020aerial}, the authors use reflectivity information to co-register information from LiDAR sensors and aerial imagery.
-As when using lane markings, this approach can suffer from aliasing, especially in rural environments, but ignores this issue.

 In \cite{hu2019accurate}, the authors use lane markings and poles as landmarks for geo-referencing, allowing localization in rural environments.
 However, we consider poles hard to detect from aerial imagery, so we choose only lane markings for this work.
 In \cite{hu2019accurate}, geo-referencing is performed to achieve global consistency of maps that were created using a SLAM algorithm with on-board sensor data.